kelsieflynn/raspberrypi-documentation/configuration/wireless/access-point-NAT.md

 hostapd_cli all_sta
 ````

-You should see information about your client.
+You should see information about your client(S).
 If you get an error such as: "Failed to connect to hostapd - wpa_ctrl_open:..."

 Check/Add and or make sure you have the following at the top of /etc/hostapd/hostapd.conf
 ````